-With cold and flu season is in full swing, people will do virtually anything to avoid getting sick.
-But the best way to sidestep those seasonal illnesses doesn't start with a pill—it starts with a sink.
-Washing your hands on a regular basis is the best way to keep those nasty germs at bay.
+When cold and flu season hits, people will do virtually anything to avoid getting sick.
+And with cases of coronavirus on the rise in many parts of the world, personal hygiene and cleanliness are more important than ever.
+Because the best way to sidestep both seasonal illnesses and that potentially dangerous virus doesn't start with medicine—it starts with a sink.
+Yes, washing your hands on a regular basis is the best way to keep those nasty germs at bay.
 The bad news?
-Your usual hand washing routine probably won't cut it.
+Your usual routine probably won't cut it.

-The good news?
-Fighting bacteria through hand washing is simple.
-To begin, wet your hands with clean running water.
-While many people believe that hot water will keep your hands cleaner, any temperature will work.
-In fact, a review of research published in Food Service Technology reveals that the bacteria-fighting difference between hot and cold water is negligible.
+So, what is the safest way to wash your hands?
+The ideal hand-washing method is as follows: To begin, wet your hands with clean running water of any temperature.
+While many people believe that hot water will keep your hands cleaner, any temperature will work, according to a 2002 review of research published in Food Service Technology.

-While some people assume that hand sanitizer is a safe substitute for hand washing, that’s simply not the case.
-Not only are hand sanitizer dispensers likely to be teeming with bacteria, sanitizer itself can do more harm than good.
-Research published in CMAJ suggests that hand sanitizer may actually increase a person's risk of developing norovirus.
-Scarier yet, a study in PLoS One reveals that hand sanitizer may actually increase a person's absorption of BPA, a chemical linked to an increased risk of diabetes and obesity.
+Seeing as proper hand hygiene can be a bit labor-intensive, you're probably now wondering if and when you can substitute hand sanitizer for a thorough scrubbing.
+The simple answer?
+Use it sparingly, and only if you have to.
+Why?
+That sanitizer may do more harm than good in the long run.
+Research published in 2011 in the Canadian Medical Association Journal, for instance, suggests that hand sanitizer may actually increase a person's risk of developing norovirus.
+Scarier yet, a 2014 study published in PLOS One reveals that hand sanitizer may actually increase a person's absorption of BPA, a chemical linked to an increased risk of diabetes and obesity.

 Luckily, if you follow this step-by-step guide for safely washing your hands, then you should be able to make it through flu season without so much as a sniffle.